Last Updated: October 18, 2024

 3. Obtain any necessary business licenses or permits

 For example, insurance agents will need the proper licensure to bind insurance policies in Pennsylvania.
-Anyone selling alcohol will need the appropriate license for their business, etc.
+Anyone selling alcohol will need the appropriate license for their business.
+Accounting firms need to have licenses for each CPA they employ.

 If you want to check and see if you’ll need a business license in your industry, use our business license report service.
 You can also check with the Pennsylvania Department of State.